MoBBallet Dance Writers Convening: Examining the Role, Responsibility and Relevance in Evolving Ecosystem of the Field

 As part of this presentation, Howard, with the support of the Kennedy Center, curated a number of wrap-around events including masterclasses and conversations with local dance instructors.
 Howard took the opportunity to reinvigorate the IDEA work in the field as it seems to be on the wane.
 As an extension of her 2017 Dance Magazine Op-Ed: Why We Need To Confront Bias in Dance Criticism, she proposed a convening of dance writers.

-The MoBBallet Dance Writers Conference: Examining the Role, Responsibility and Relevance in a Shifting Landscape was held June 30–July 2 at the Kennedy Center’s REACH Center for Social Impact.
+The MoBBallet Dance Writers Conference: Examining the Role, Responsibility and Relevance in Evolving Ecosystem of the Field was held June 30–July 2 at the Kennedy Center’s REACH Center for Social Impact.
 The conference was supported by Critical Minded, an initiative to invest in cultural critics of Color co-founded by The Nathan Cummings Foundation and The Ford Foundation.
 This two-day convening invited dance writers and editors into an dialogic, investigative process to interrogate the role and responsibility of dance writers within an ecosystem that is rapidly changing, as well as their relevance to that industry as staff-writing positions are eradicated, social media influencers hold maximum sway, and low writing fees make it impossible to make a living.

 In an era when we are acutely aware of social-science systemic racism, we are also aware that journalism and scholarship are institutions that are a part of the machinery.
 It has been substantiated that systematic racism and its ideology have shaped history and the lens through which it is recorded—through perception, editing, and omission.
 Within the social ecosystem, scribes, be they journalists, critics, or scholars, are among the most powerful actors.
 Philip L. Graham, former President and Publisher of the Washington Post, famously said, “Journalists write the rough draft of history.”
 With a flick of their pens, they hold the power to affirm or challenge hierarchical value systems.
 They can weave a mythology of greatness or diminish it through reduction.
 Within the arts, specifically in dance, this power dynamic acts as a main artery in the field, as critical writings are the factors considered by funders, presenters, donors, and patrons.